OCD. Diagnosis and Treatment

 In rare cases, Obsessive-Compulsive Disorder may be confused with other impulse control disorders, such as Obsessive Compulsive Personality Disorder (OCPD).

-What Are the Causes of Obsessive-Compulsive Disorder?
+Causes of Obsessive-Compulsive Disorder

 In professional circles, it’s believed that OCD has various causes, which can also interact.
 These may include genetic predisposition, psychological stressors, or difficult life circumstances or crises.
-Personality factors, such as being particularly conscientious, can also play a role.
+Personality factors, such as being particularly conscious, can also play a role.

 Genetic Factors